 Mila and her enclosure mate, Riley, are currently the youngest tigers at Carolina Tiger Rescue.
 They are extremely playful and have lots of energy!
 Mila stands apart from Riley because of her heart shaped pink nose.
 She loves attention and is very social.
 She is quick to come up to the fence for chuffles.
 Mila loves to roll around in straw and take in the scents of the other animals around the sanctuary.
 Though they are very similar, Mila is more submissive but is always the first to explore and destroy new enrichment.

 How Mila Came to the Sanctuary

-Mila and her enclosure-mate Riley came to Carolina Tiger Rescue from a facility that closed down in the fall of 2016.
+Mila and her sister, Riley, came to Carolina Tiger Rescue from a facility that closed down in the fall of 2016.
 The owner decided to sell his land and donate his animals when he became ill.
 Carolina Tiger Rescue worked with several other sanctuaries around the country to find homes for over 100 animals.
 This is the largest rescue to date for Carolina Tiger Rescue and the largest rescue of big cats in the United States.

 Mila is a very silly tiger with a fantastic and playful personality.
 She loves to roll around and rub on whatever she can find.
 Mila is not particularly food-motivated; she seems to prefer enrichment, especially pumpkins and Christmas trees!